xXxGeorge/obsidian-engnese/README.md

 - `Disable in inline code`
 - `Disable in math`

+## Limitations

+- The dictionary index is currently kept in memory only and is rebuilt on demand.
+- Candidate ranking is dictionary-weight based with a few simple heuristics; there is no adaptive learning yet.
+- The plugin currently targets desktop usage only.

 ## Troubleshooting

-- Dictionary load error: verify the configured path and try an absolute path
+- Dictionary load error: verify the configured path and try an absolute path.
-- Changed dictionary path: click `Rebuild dictionary index`
+- Dictionary changed but results did not update: click `Rebuild dictionary index`.
-- `Ctrl-[` acts like Escape: remap candidate 5 to another shortcut
+- `Ctrl-[` behaves like `Escape`: remap candidate 5 to another shortcut.
-- Unexpected trailing space after double-space selection: disable `Keep space after Double Space selection`
+- Double-space keeps a trailing space unexpectedly: disable `Keep space after Double Space selection`.

 ## License